 I’m not afraid to belly-crawl in antelope country.
 Most of my stalks are done that way.
 Crawling for a long distance is inherently uncomfortable, so kneepads and gloves are a must.
 Gloves with knuckle protection help for crawling with a bow.

 A few years ago I experimented with the use of a ghillie suit.
 My thought was that if trained snipers with 60x spotting scopes have trouble spotting them, antelope might too.
 It worked really well.
 Even in an open field, I was able to crawl within feet of bedded animals.
 I still employed the use of available terrain and keeping their eyes out of the equation.

-When crawling in on antelope, they seem to pick up your head first, when you raise up to take a look.
+When crawling on an archery antelope stalk, they seem to pick up your head first, when you raise up to take a look.
 I noticed that this went unnoticed with the ghillie suit.

 Although effective, the suit is pretty hot and has drawbacks.
 I feel that camo and a good facemask may be easier and worth the trade-off.